pawelsan/restAPI/README.md

 * Acquire your personal MongoDb Atlas and OMDb credentials.

 ## Features
-* GETs data requests from (/movies) and (/comments).
+* The app GETs data requests from /movies, /movies/:movieId, and /comments.
 No API key required.
   - GET /movies fetches a JSON list of all movies already present in the application database.
+  - GET /movies/:movieId fetches a JSON file with details about a given movie.
   - GET /comments fetches a JSON list of all comments present in the application database.
-* Provides sign-up and log-in fuctionality.
+* The app provides sign-up and log-in fuctionality.
 Passwords are bcrypted and hashed.
 * Registered users may POST movies or own comments:
   - based on provided movied title, POST /movies fetches other movie details from [OMDb API](http://www.omdbapi.com/) and saves them to app's own database.
   - POST /comments saves comments to application database.